 Expert Network

-James is has access to the skills and support of a range of experts for broader project delivery.
+James has access to the skills and support of a range of experts for broader project delivery.